Army Reserve leader shares best practices at recruiter forum

 |0

-This work, Army Reserve leader shares best practices at recruiter forum [Image 2 of 2], by SGT Salvatore Ottaviano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve leader shares best practices at recruiter forum, by SGT Salvatore Ottaviano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.